 - The station's orbit is decaying and it will fall into the nearest star or planetary body in the next year or so.
 A deadlock between engineering and leadership has prevented anything from being done about this. - A cycle of blood debts has led to a huge feud between several families on the station.
-Skirmishes with knives and guns are common in the streets, and the locals who haven't fled have gone into lockdown. - The station's life support systems are in desperate need of repair.
+Skirmisheswith knives and guns are common in the streets, and the locals who haven't fled have gone into lockdown.

+The station's life support systems are in desperate need of repair.
 Parts of the station have no light or air, or are massively hot or cold.
-To make matters worse, the engineering team sent into Life Support to fix the problem never fixed it, never returned, and won't respond to communications requests. - A Volador has died of (seemingly) natural causes while on a diplomatic mission to the station: there is absolutely no protocol for how to deal with burial, and the station's leaders don't know how to get in contact with los Voladores to let them know. - 5 The station administrator's child has gone missing. - The station is infested with a population of unusually large predatory kraits that are currently plaguing the maintenance and hydroponics decks. - A corrupt political boss holds sway over station resources and refuses to budge without proper deference or bribes.
-They claim they are bringing order to the station and have given the population an ultimatum delivered at the barrels of their security forces' guns: knuckle under or get spaced. - There's been another gruesome murder the third in a month.
-It's clear now that there's a serial killer on the station. - The stations' spin sections are out of alignment and the wobbling toruses sometimes spin a little too close, causing "gravity" outages and wild fluctuations.
-It needs fixing, and soon: station engineers predict that left unfixed, these gravity fluctuations could tear the station apart. - An unregistered skip vessel from the Dawnline Shore has docked at the station.
-The passengers claim to be political dissidents in need of sanctuary, which has sparked a divisive debate aboard the station: some think they should be granted asylum, while others fret about the station's resource budget.
+To make matters worse, the engineering team sent into

+- 3 Life Support to fix the problem never fixed it, never returned, and won't respond to communications requests. - A Volador has died of (seemingly) natural causes while on a diplomatic mission to the station: there is absolutely no protocol for how to deal with burial, and the station's leaders don't know how to get in contact with los Voladores to let them know. - 5 The station administrator's child has gone missing. - 6 The station is infested with a population of unusually large predatory kraits that are currently plaguing the maintenance and hydroponics decks. - A corrupt political boss holds sway over station resources and refuses to budge without proper deference or bribes.
+They claim they are bringing order to the station and have given the population an ultimatum delivered at the barrels of their security forces' guns: knuckle under or get spaced. - 8 There's been another gruesome murder the third in a month.
+It's clear now that there's a serial killer on the station. - 9 The stations' spin sections are out of alignment and the wobbling toruses sometimes spin a little 9 too close, causing "gravity" outages and wild fluctuations.
+It needs fixing, and soon: station engineers predict that left unfixed, these gravity fluctuations could tear the station apart.

+An unregistered skip vessel from the Dawnline Shore has docked at the station.
+The passengers claim to be political dissidents in need of sanctuary, which has sparked a divisive debate aboard the station are think they about the granted exclusion while others first about the station?

+10 the station: some think they should be granted asylum, while others fret about the station's resource budget.
 All the while, a Harrison Armory (or Karrakin) patrol burns towards the station, sure to spark a confrontation when they arrive.